orestesgaolin/platform_views_camera/README.md

   - `camera_view_platform_interface` - a common platform interface for the `camera_view` plugin
   - `camera_view_xxx` - platform implementations of the plugin

 Try it out by running the example app on your desired device (iOS, Android, or macOS).
+There's VS Code launch configuration available.

 ## Camera details